angularexample/mfe-angular-react-nx/README.md

 * Go to the Repository https://github.com/angularexample/mfe-angular-react-nx and click the **Star** button at the top right.
 * Go to my GitHub page https://github.com/angularexample and click the **Follow** button on the left side.

-This will help to promote the repo and help others find this solution.
+This will promote the repo and help others to find this solution.

 ## See the Article on Medium